New features

 Meson 1.3.0 was released on 19 November 2023

-Clarify of implicitly-included headers in C-like compiler checks
+Clarify implicitly-included headers in C-like compiler checks

 Compiler check methods compiler.compute_int(), compiler.alignment() and compiler.sizeof() now have their implicitly-included headers corrected and documented.